 Using a Butcher Block Workbench as a Desk

-My wife and I have been slowly upgrading our furniture from the early poverty hodge podge of free furniture from our parents and stuff you put together yourself with an allen key from a big box store.
+My wife and I have been slowly upgrading our furniture from the early poverty hodge podge of free furniture and stuff you put together with an allen key.
 Furniture you assemble yourself with an included allen key is not beneath me, but I'm a little more picky about what I will buy now as opposed to when I was in my 20's and just needed something cheap right now.
-Our desk situation was becoming unacceptable.
+Our desk situation had become unacceptable.
 When I bought our Z-Line desks back in 2009, I hadn't actually worked in an office setting for an entire day since the early 2000's.
-When I was working in offices at that time, I also didn't pay very close attention to what separated actual office furniture from the junk you usually buy at a big box store.
+When I was working in offices at that time, I also didn't pay very close attention to what separated actual office furniture from the junk you get at a big box store.
 I've been working at a desk job for the last 5.5 years and it became painfully apparent how inadequate the cheap desks I bought in the past had become.

 I also realized after using my desk setup at work that I preferred having my keyboard on my desktop.
 I couldn't do that with my old desk since most of the desk surface was dominated by my monitor stand.
 The desk had an integrated keyboard slider, but it made the keyboard too low for my liking.
 In order to make having your keyboard on the desktop work, the desk surface needs to be deeper.
 I've found 30" is about the sweet spot for a non-corner desk.
 If you have shorter arms, you can probably get away with a 24" deep desk.